 Eligibility.
 Persons eligible to receive awards under the Amended and Restated Plan are all employees, officers, directors, consultants, other advisors and other individual service providers of our Company and our subsidiaries, who, in the opinion of the Compensation Committee, are in a position to contribute to the success and growth of the Company.
 Notwithstanding the foregoing, only Company employees are eligible to receive incentive stock option ("ISO") grants.
 As of June 30, 2023, the Company and its subsidiaries had a total of six employees, including three executive officers, six non-employee directors, seven consultants, twenty-seven other advisors, and one other individual service providers.
-In accordance with the Company's bylaws, directors who are serving the Company as employees and who receive compensation for their services have employees and none of the officers and directors of our subsidiaries have employees and none of the officers and directors of our subsidiaries are eligible for awards under the Amended and Restated Plan other than those who are eligible as officers or directors of the Company.
-As awards under the Amended and Restated Plan are within the discretion of the Compensation Committee, the Company cannot determine how many individuals in each of the categories described above will receive awards.
+In accordance with the Company's bylaws, directors who are serving the Company as employees and who receive compensation for their services as such, shall not be eligible to receive any other compensation under the Amended and Restated Plan for their services as directors of the Company.
+None of our subsidiaries are eligible for awards under the Amended and Restated Plan are within the discretion of the Company.
+None of the categories described above will receive awards.

 Shares Subject to the Amended and Restated Plan.
 The aggregate number of shares of Company common stock available for issuance in connection with options and other awards granted under the Amended and Restated Plan is 2,000,000.
-The number of shares of common stock available for issuance under the Amended and Restated Plan will automatically increase on January 1st of each year commencing with January 1, 2024 and on each January 1st thereafter until the Expiration Date, in an amount equal to one percent (1%) of the total number of shares of our common stock outstanding on the December 31st of the preceding calendar year, unless the Board takes action prior thereto to provide that there will not be an increase in the share reserve for such year will be of a lesser number of shares of common stock than would otherwise occur.
-ISOs that are intended to meet the requirements of Section 422 of the Code may be granted under the Amended and Restated Plan with respect to all of the 2,000,000 shares of common stock available for issuance pursuant to this paragraph shall be issued in respect of ISOs.
+The number of shares of common stock available for issuance under the Amended and Restated Plan will automatically increase on January 1st of each year commencing with January 1, 2024 and on each January 1st thereafter until the Expiration Date, in an amount equal to one percent (1%) of the total number of shares of our common stock outstanding on the December 31st of the preceding calendar year, unless the Board takes action prior thereto to provide that there will not be an increase in the share reserve for such year or that the increase in the share reserve for such year will be of a lesser number of shares of common stock than would otherwise occur.
+ISOs that are intended to meet the requirements of Section 422 of the Code may be granted under the Amended and Restated Plan with respect to all of the 2,000,000 shares of common stock authorized for issuance under the Amended and Restated Plan with for issuance pursuant to this paragraph shall be issued in respect of ISOs.

 If any option or SAR granted under the Amended and Restated Plan terminates without having been exercised in full or if any award is forfeited, or if shares of common stock are withheld to cover withhelding taxes on options or other awards or applied to the payment of the exercise price of an option or purchase price of an award, the number of shares of common stock as to which such option or award was forfeited, withheld or paid, will be available for future grants under the Amended and Restated Plan.
 Awards settled in cash will not count against the number of shares available for issuance under the Amended and Restated Plan.